On this day Shri Krishna became a qualified cowherd. Before this day, he was a keeper of the calves.

 Thus Shri Krishna, along with His elder brother Balarama, passed the childhood age known as kaumara and stepped into the age of pauganda, from the sixth year up to the tenth.
 At that time, all the cowherd men conferred and agreed to give those boys who had passed their fifth year charge of the cows in the pasturing ground.
 Given charge of the cows, Krishna and Balarama traversed Vrindavana, purifying the land with Their lotus footprints.

 It is stated in the Kartika-mahatmya section of the Padma Purana:

 suklastami karttike tu

 smrta gopastami budhaih

 gopah purvam tu vatsapah

-Krsna said at that time that the cows are worshiped even by the demigods, and He practically demonstrated how to protect the cows.
-At least people who are in Krsna consciousness should follow in His footsteps and give all protection to the cows.
+Krishna said at that time that the cows are worshiped even by the demigods, and He practically demonstrated how to protect the cows.
+At least people who are in Krishna consciousness should follow in His footsteps and give all protection to the cows.
 Cows are worshiped not only by the demigods.
-Krsna Himself worshiped the cows on several occasions, especially on the days of Gopastami and Govardhana-puja.
+Krishna Himself worshiped the cows on several occasions, especially on the days of Gopastami and Govardhana-puja.